lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 4. Once you logged the first time on [AWS Academy Instructure](https://awsacademy.instructure.com/login/canvas), navigate to *Courses* --> *AWS Academy Learner Lab - Foundation Services* --> *Modules* (in the course context) --> *Learner Lab - Foundational Services* to accept the Terms of Service and then press *Start Lab* (top right)
-5. Take a look at the *Readme* (top right) for further information, e.g. available Services or restrictions
+5. Take a look at the *Readme* (top right) for further information, e.g. for available *Service usage and other restrictions*
 6. To access the AWS management console (GUI), click on *AWS* right next to the green status indicator (top left)
 7. To obtain your credentials, follow the same navigation path from (4.) followed by *AWS Details* (top right) --> AWS
    CLI: *Show* button